-It's natural for kids have to have questions about an absentee father.
-As the remaining parent, you'll want to be prepared with what to say, how, and when.
-The following tips for answering kids' questions about absent fathers will help:
+It's natural for kids to have questions about why their father isn't in their life.
+Painful as it is, as the remaining parent, you'll want to be prepared with what to say, how, and when.
+While you might not want to share every gritty detail of why their father is absent there are ways to answer that can help your child feel more secure.
+The following tips for answering kids' questions about absent fathers will help you through this difficult talk.

 Common Questions About Absent Fathers